Ilyadubinski/tumblrClone/README.md

 Back-End: Rails/PostgresSQL

-Media Content is stored on AWS S3
+Media Content is stored locally

 ---
 **Todos**

-implement the 'like','follow', and 'tag' functionality that has already been built out in the backend.
+implement the 'like','follow', and 'tag' functionality that has already been built out in the backend

-Create and implement a reply feature that allows users to leave replies on each others dreams.
+Create and implement a reply feature that allows users to leave replies on each others dreams

-Create individual pages that the user can branche out to.
+Create individual pages that the user can branche out to

+Implement AWS S3 to store media content